GuusKemperman/Ants/README.md

 # Getting started

-1. Get the latest version of [Coral Engine - main-lite branch](https://github.com/GuusKemperman/CoralEngine/tree/main-lite).
-2. Place the "Ants" directory inside of CoralEngine/Games
+1. Run setup.ps1
-3. Open the Ants.sln, select the Ants project to be your startup project.
+2. Open the Ants.sln, select the Ants project to be your startup project.
-4. Build and run!
+3. Build and run!

 # Simulate millions of Ants